dekuNukem/traffic-cone-film-scanning/README.md

 ![Alt text](photos/cloud.jpeg)

-Suffice to say, the results speak for themselves!

 ## So What's the Catch?

-This is not a turn-key solution.

-For most cost effectiveness, you need to be a bit handy:
+This is not a turn-key solution, and you need to be a bit handy:

 * Basic DIY skills: Wire a plug, using a caliper, etc.
 * Access to 3D printer (Your own / local library / makerspace)